James 5:16

 The word which came to Jeremiah from the LORD saying, “Arise and go down to the potter’s house, and there I will announce My words to you.”
 Then I went down to the potter’s house, and there he was, making something on the wheel.
 But the vessel that he was making of clay was spoiled in the hand of the potter; so he remade it into another vessel, as it pleased the potter to make.
 Then the word of the LORD came to me saying, “Can I not, O house of Israel, deal with you as this potter does?” declares the LORD.
 “Behold, like the clay in the potter’s hand, so are you in My hand, O house of Israel.
 At one moment I might speak concerning a nation or concerning a kingdom to uproot, to pull down, or to destroy it; if that nation against which I have spoken turns from its evil, I will relent concerning the calamity I planned to bring on it.
 Or at another moment I might speak concerning a nation or concerning a kingdom to build up or to plant it; if it does evil in My sight by not obeying My voice, then I will think better of the good with which I had promised to bless it.
 So now then, speak to the men of Judah and against the inhabitants of Jerusalem saying, ‘Thus says the LORD, “Behold, I am fashioning calamity against you and devising a plan against you.
 Oh turn back, each of you from his evil way, and reform your ways and your deeds.”’”

-Thus, the sovereignty of God according to Calvinism is a prison in which God is unable to “relent” or to “think better” of anything, but is enslaved to execute the predetermined plan of absolute predestination without deviation.
+However, Calvinistic sovereignty would make God unable to “relent” or to “think better” of anything, being enslaved to execute the predetermined plan of absolute predestination without deviation.
 The result of Calvinism would effectively lock God in a box, and strip Him of His sovereign freedom to do what He pleases, or to change His mind, if He should so please.
 Consider Nineveh for instance.
 According to Calvinism, which teaches that God has predestinated everything that will ever occur, God would be prohibited from changing His mind either to show mercy or wrath, but must strictly execute the predetermined function of allegedly first getting them to temporarily repent, only to harden them later for a predetermined plan of destruction (their destruction is recorded in the book of Nahum).
 Ultimately, according to Calvinism, poor Jonah went through all of that trouble for nothing (given the Calvinistic assumption that they had been secretly reprobated all along).
 So Calvinism teaches that neither man nor God are truly free, but both are enslaved to the decree of absolute predestination.

 If God decreed absolutely everything that ever, or will ever, come to pass, then what do you make of the following verses: